-Employees designated by the school as essential personnel are expected to report to work.
+Employees designated by the school as essential personnel may be expected to report to work and will be compensated according to Policy 302.

 412.3 - Vacation

 Eligible employees are encouraged to take vacation time during each year for rest and relaxation.
 Vacation time is charged to the hour and does not count as time worked for purposes of computing overtime.
 Vacation time may not be used in the first 90 days of employment.